JuliaDocs/Documenter.jl/docs/src/lib/semver.md

     where `X` is the minor version you are developing against.

-    Alternatively, if this is for package documentation, and your `docs/make.jl` script is relying on some non-semver behavior, you can also check in a `docs/Manifest.toml` file to fully fix the Documenter version.
+    Alternatively, if this is for package documentation, and your `docs/make.jl` script is relying on some non-SemVer behavior, you can also check in a `docs/Manifest.toml` file to fully fix the Documenter version.
     However, it may still be a good idea to include the version bound in the `docs/Project.toml` file, just as documentation for maintainers.